joehomeexerciseeBay/homeexercise/README.md

 # homeexercise
- eBayCodingExercise
- This is the core service to check whether the seller or item is eligible to use the new remote service provided by eBay platform.
+ This is the core service to check whether the seller or the item is eligible to use the new shipping service provided by eBay platform.